Modern Machine Learning for LHC Physicists: Basics

-This argument works for any function with a maximum at $p=1/2$, but the cross entropy will serve another purpose.
-As mentioned above, to build a \underline{decision tree} out of our observables we need to compute the best splitting for each observable individually and then choose the observable with the most successful split.
-To quantify this performance we can follow the argument that a large cross entropy means an impure sample which requires a lot of information to determine if an event is a signal.
-If we know the cross entropy values for the two subsets after the split we want them both to be as small as possible.
-More precisely, we want to maximize the difference of the cross entropy before the split and the sum of the cross entropies after the split, called the information gain.
-This means we choose the observable on top of the decision tree though
+To build a \underline{decision tree} out of our observables we first compute the best splitting for each observable individually and then choose the observable with the most successful split.
+More precisely, we want to maximize the difference of the information entropy before the split and the sum of the information entropies after the split, the so-called information gain.
+We choose the first observable of our decision tree though

 A historic illustration for a decision tree used in particle physics is shown in the left panel of Fig.~\ref{fig:bdt}.
 It comes from the first high-visibility application of (boosted) decision trees in particle physics, to identify electron-neutrinos from a beam of muon-neutrinos using the MiniBooNE Cerenkov detector.
 Each observable defines a so-called node, and the two branches below each node are defined as `yes' vs `no' or as `signal-like' vs `background-like'.
 The first node is defined by the observable with the highest information gain among all the optimal splits.
 The two branches are based on this optimal split value, found by maximizing the cross entropy.
 Every outgoing branch defines the next node again through the maximum information gain, and its outgoing branches again reflect the optimal split, etc. Finally, the algorithm needs a condition when we stop splitting a branch by defining a node and instead define a so-called leaf, for instance calling all events `signal' after a certain number of splittings selecting it as `signal-like'.
 Such conditions could be that all collected training events are either signal or background, that a branch has too few events to continue, or simply by enforcing a maximum number of branches.